Recruiting Strategy

 You don’t need to ban headphones or force candidates to interview blindfolded.
 The solution is moving from observation to interactive assessment.

-2. Use a Purpose-Built Platform Stop using generic video tools for technical rounds.
+2. Use a Purpose-Built Platform.
+Stop using generic video tools for technical rounds.
 Platforms like EvoHire are designed to flag anomalies that human eyes miss.
-By analyzing browser focus, copy-paste events, and interview metadata, you can distinguish between a brilliant engineer and a brilliant prompter.
+By analysing response time variation, lexical patterns, and answer similarity, you can distinguish between a brilliant engineer and a brilliant prompter.

 • Human: Stops, processes the new info, and pivots.